California Cannabis Market

 The cannabis consultants at Point Seven Group are experts in the California cannabis market.
 We have successfully helped our clients obtain cannabis licenses, design dispensaries, build identifiable cannabis brands, and operate compliant cannabis businesses.
 Our team of cannabis experts can help you reach your business goals in the California cannabis market!

-The state of California is currently accepting applications and issuing licenses for commercial cannabis activity for both medical and adult-use including cultivation, distribution, manufacturing, testing laboratories, retail, and holding events where cannabis will be sold.
-California recently ended their provisional license program and as of March 31, 2022 is only accepting applications for annual state licenses.
-California also licenses microbusinesses for businesses that do at least three of the following activities at one location: cultivation up to 10,000 square feet, manufacturing with use of non-volatile solvents, distribution or distribution transport-only, and retail (storefront or non-storefront).
-As of January 2022, there are 12,221 active marijuana licenses in California and more than a dozen California cities have open enrollment for new recreational cannabis licensing opportunities.
+The State of California is currently accepting applications and issuing cannabis business licenses for commercial cannabis activity for both medical and adult-use including cultivation, distribution, manufacturing, testing laboratories, retail, and holding events where cannabis will be sold.
+California recently ended their provisional cannabis license program and as of March 31, 2022 is only accepting applications for annual state licenses.
+As of 2023, there are over 12,000 cannabis licenses in California and more than a dozen California cities have open enrollment for new recreational cannabis licensing opportunities.

 ADULT-USE CANNABIS IN CALIFORNIA